cloud-gov/cg-site/content/ops/contingency-plan.md

 ## External Dependencies

-cloud.gov depends on serveral external services.
+cloud.gov depends on several external services.
 In the event one or more of these services has a long-term disruption the team will mitigate impact by following this plan.

 ### GitHub
 cloud.gov will continue to operate in it's current state without access to GitHub, only updates to the platform are impacted.